codefellows/seattle-201d38/class-11-av-practical-clicktracker/README.md

 <a id="top"></a>
 ## Today's Plan: Week 3, Monday Lecture

-*Note: Today at 1:00pm in the event space there will be an instructor panel featuring the instructors of our 401 courses.
-The panel gives you an opportunity to meet those instructors and learn more about our 401 courses.
-If you're thinking of going through a 401 course you should take advantage of this opportunity to learn more.*

 - Q&A?
 - Anyone want to show their project from last week?